 The Union has basic term life insurance.
 Upon the death of an employee, the life insurance provides the employee's named beneficiary 150% of the employee's annual base-rate of compensation.
-Basic term life insurance will be reduced by 35% for an insured who attain age 65; will reduce an additional 25% of the original amount of insurance at age 70; will further reduce 15% of the original amount of the insurance when the insured retires.
+Basic term life insurance will be reduced by 35% for an insured who attain age 65; will reduce an additional 25% of the original amount of insurance at age 70; will further reduce 15% of the original amount of the insurance at age 75; and will terminate when the insured retires.